justenwalker/gnob/README.md

 ```

-The `GnobLib.Main.GoRebuildYourself` function will rebuild your project if any of the files matching source files are newer than the `gnob` binary.
+The `GnobLib.Main.GoRebuildYourself` function will rebuild your project if any of the files matching source are newer than the `gnob` binary.

 To bootstrap the gnob binary, run